marabelotti/LaskerMorris/README.md

 ```

 ### How to play
-To play just run the following in a terminal:
+Run the following commands in a terminal:

 ```